Welding Gas Cylinder Recertification Costs and Process Guide

 Alongside costs, you’ll want to know which cylinders actually need testing and on what schedule.

-You must retest common welding tank types — oxygen and acetylene cylinders — every 10 years per regulations; the certification date stamped on the tank shows that timeline.
+You must retest common welding tank types, oxygen and acetylene cylinders, every 5 years per DOT regulations.
+Some qualify for 10 years if marked with a star.
+The certification date stamped on the tank shows that timeline.

 If a bottle’s stamp is expired, don’t fill or exchange it until it’s recertified.
-Tanks older than 50 years or those with pressed-on footrings are typically scrap and ineligible for recertification.
+While there is no strict age limit, tanks older than 50 years or those with pressed-on footrings are typically scrap and ineligible for recertification.

 Suppliers may refuse very old bottles (examples: dates like 1946 or 1977), so monitor recertification timelines regularly.